helium/HIP/0138-return-to-hnt.md

 1. Higher Value of IOT Emissions: IOT rewards are valued higher in HNT than the HNT emitted to the IOT network, based on Utility Score.
 2. Current Strong Exchange Rate for IOT Tokens: IOT converts to HNT at a strong rate, though this may decline as MOBILE network revenue increases, and HNT emissions to IOT decrease.
 3. Lower Value of MOBILE Emissions: MOBILE rewards are worth less in HNT than the HNT emitted to the MOBILE subnetwork, due to lower HNT funding of the MOBILE treasury relative to subnetwork utility.
-4. Market Premium on MOBILE Tokens: MOBILE trades 1.4 times higher than its treasury rate.
+4. Market Premium on MOBILE Tokens: MOBILE trades at approximately 2 times its treasury rate.

 If subnetwork emissions were to shift to HNT without adjustments, potential effects would be:

 - IOT network builders may see reduced HNT value of rewards.
 - IOT holders would benefit, with a fixed IOT:HNT treasury rate.
-- MOBILE network builders would benefit, with HNT rewards valued 2.5 times current MOBILE rewards.
+- MOBILE network builders would benefit, with HNT rewards valued 2 times current MOBILE rewards.
 - MOBILE holders would lose speculative premium, reducing their holdings’ value closer to the treasury rate.

-This proposal introduces provisions to counteract these potential disadvantage.
+This proposal introduces provisions to counteract these potential disadvantages.

 ### Subnetwork Governance